 The idea was to make a space that was all banking by day and all party by night.
 To achieve this, space-adaptability was top of the list.
 Alongside the sliding bookcases that reveal secret rooms, a new 12-foot bi-fold glass system, and moveable furniture, T2theS used oversized sliding glass doors for their huge, mobile conference pods.

-They used the Oden sliding door hardware system in the Glass Mount configuration and Brushed Stainless finish.
+They used the Oden sliding barn door hardware system in the Glass Mount configuration and Brushed Stainless finish.
 Oden was designed for glass and has a tremendous amount of adjustability built right into its design.

 The design updated an existing warehouse building to function as a bank during the day and the ultimate event space at night.